Partners

 Climate Science Alliance

-IEMM was a foundational partner of the Climate Science Alliance and Dr. Jennings serves as an advisor to CSA.
-Our partnership is dedicated to the communication, translation, and co-production of climate science, working together to achieve meaningful, sustained engagement on efforts to advance climate adaptation across southern California.
+IEMM was a foundational partner of the Climate Science Alliance and Dr. Megan Jennings, who serves as an advisor to CSA.
+Our partnership is dedicated to the communication, translation, and co-production of climate science, working together to achieve meaningful, sustained engagement on efforts to advance climate adaptation across Southern California.

 California Department of Fish and Wildlife